Tel:+27(0)11 544 0300

 Finally, the Trust also provides grants in support of practical research in the above areas of interest in order contribute to improved decision-making and knowledge-sharing in the development sector.

-Phase 1 applications from new partners are currently closed and will re-open in July 2017.
+Phase 1 online applications from new partners are currently open and will close at the end of October 2017.

 Current partners can continue to utilise the full application form according to their reporting and application deadlines.

-Please click on the relevant links below to download the application and reporting forms.
+Please click on the relevant links below to access or download the application and reporting forms.

-- If you have never received funding from the ApexHi Charitable Trust, please only complete the phase 1 application form.
-We will then be in touch within two weeks to invite you to apply using the full application form.
+- If you have never received funding from the ApexHi Charitable Trust, please only complete the phase 1 online application form.
+Should your phase 1 application be successful, we will then be in touch to invite you to apply using the full application form.

-- If you have received funding from the ApexHi Charitable Trust for any of the above programme areas, please only complete the full application form.
+- If you have received funding from the ApexHi Charitable Trust for any of the above programme areas in the past, you do not need to go through the phase 1 screening phase.
+Please only complete the full application form.

-- If you have received funding from the ApexHi Charitable Trust previously and would like to reapply, please ensure that you have sent a report through (link to reporting form can be found below) before you re-apply.
+- If you have received funding from the ApexHi Charitable Trust previously and would like to reapply, please ensure that you have sent a report (link to reporting form can be found below) to firstname.lastname@example.org before you re-apply.

-- If you are completing a full application form and/or a reporting form, please note that these are not considered complete unless submitted together with the completed monitoring and evaluation indicators tables, which can be obtained via an email to firstname.lastname@example.org
+- If you are completing a full application form and/or a reporting form, please note that these are not considered complete unless submitted together with the completed monitoring and evaluation indicators tables, which are available for download below.

 - ApexHi Trust phase 1 online form – in order to complete this application form, ensure that you upload your organisation’s latest ITA34 from SARS.